oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/04-wls-domain.md

 Now the operator will detect this new domain resource and run a WebLogic domain based on it.

 ### Verification
-Wait until the three WebLogic server pods are running and ready.
+Wait until the three WebLogic Server pods are running and ready.
 ```
 kubectl get pod -l weblogic.domainName=domain1
 ```